This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Heat a large pot or dutch oven over medium-high heat.
-Add the pancetta and cook, stirring occasionally, until fat is rendered and the pancetta is just crisp, 4 to 5 minutes.
+• Heat a large pot or Dutch oven over medium-high heat.
+Add the pancetta and cook, stirring occasionally, until the fat is rendered and the pancetta is just crisp, 4 to 5 minutes.

-• Add the anchovy, onion, carrot, celery and garlic and cook, mashing up the anchovies so that they break into a paste-like consistency.
+• Add the anchovies, onions, carrots, celery, and garlic and cook, mashing up the anchovies so that they break into a paste-like consistency.
 Continue to cook, stirring, until the veggies are tender, 5 to 7 minutes.

-• Add the ground beef, pork, veal, salt and pepper.
-Cook, breaking up the meat with the back of a spoon, until the meat is just cooked through (no longer pink), about 7 minutes.
-Drain off excess fat if necessary...
-(I like to leave a little in there though for flavor!)
+• Add the ground beef, pork, veal, salt, and pepper.
+Cook, breaking up the meat with the back of a spoon, until the meat is no longer pink, about 7 minutes.
+Drain off most of the excess fat, if necessary.

 • Add the wine and cook, stirring, until the wine is reduced by half, about 3 minutes.
-Add the san marzano tomatoes, the tomato sauce, and the tomato paste and stir until well combined.
+Add the San Marzano tomatoes, tomato sauce, and tomato paste and stir until well combined.
 Bring to a boil.

-• Once the sauce is boiling, reduce to a light simmer (low heat).
-Add the parmesan cheese rind, the bay leaves, and the thyme.
-Cook, covered and stirring occasionally, until the flavors have melded and the meat is extremely tender and flavorful-- at least 4 hours, but I like to cook mine all day!
+• Once the sauce is boiling, reduce to a light simmer over low heat.
+Add the Parmesan cheese rind, bay leaves, and thyme.
+Cook, covered and stirring occasionally, until the flavors have melded and the meat is extremely tender and flavorful, at least 4 hours.

 • Remove and discard the cheese rind, bay leaves, and thyme bundle.

-• Serve the sauce tossed in pasta cooked al dente.
-Garnish with freshly grated parmesan and fresh thyme leaves.
-Enjoy!
+• To serve, toss the sauce with cooked pasta.
+Garnish with freshly grated Parmesan cheese and fresh thyme leaves.

 Notes